 The Cynical Times, which is staffed by journalism persons who have paid their dues and paint their own friggin walls, is not a fan.

-It's not that we object to women monetizing their bodies; it's just that we know guys can be easily fooled into thinking there's more to a beneficial networking fling than blind ambition.
-They see what they want to see, especially when their own body parts start to wear out.
+It’s not that we object to women monetizing their bodies; it’s just that we know guys can be easily fooled into thinking there’s more to a beneficial networking fling than blind ambition.
+They see what they want to see, especially when their own body parts have begun to wear out.

-“Money brings you the women you want," Nigerian author Habeeb Akanda said when he heard about the one-sided Marden-Schifter bout."Struggle brings you the women you need.”
+“Money brings you the women you want,” Nigerian author Habeeb Akanda said of the Marden-Schifter fracas.
+“Struggle brings you the women you need.”

 Tuition at Exeter averaged $38,720 for boarding students in 2010, not counting books and fees.
 Apparently, Schifter’s affluent parents didn’t realize they could have sent her to public school for free.
 Boy did they get screwed.

-Marden is married to renown abstract painter Brice Marden.
-That's a picture of them together below right.
+Helen Marden is married to renown abstract painter Brice Marden.

 In other words, both Schifters have had plenty of breaks in the course of their lives.
 And we’re all painfully acquainted with people born on third base who think they hit a home run here at The Cynical Times.